Ranieeery/VendasMVC/README.md

 # VendasMVC Application

-PVendasMVC is a web application built with ASP.NET Core and Entity Framework Core.
+VendasMVC is a web application built with ASP.NET Core and Entity Framework Core.
 It manages sales records, sellers, and departments.

 ## Prerequisites